gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

        "msg": "The hostname is vyos and the OS is VyOS" }

 3. Now that you can retrieve the device config, try updating it with Ansible.
-Update your playbook like this:
+Download :download:`first_playbook_ext.yml <sample_files/first_playbook_ext.yml>` or copy, rename and extend your playbook as shown below:

 .. code-block:: yaml

-  - name: First Playbook
+  - name: Network Getting Started: First Playbook Extended
     connection: network_cli
     hosts: all
     tasks:
       - name: Get config for VyOS devices
         vyos_facts:
           gather_subset: all
       - name: Display the config